 Serbia became an official candidate for membership in the European Union on 28 February 2012, and received full candidate status on 1 March 2012.
-On 22 April 2013, the governments of Kosovo and Serbia completed the Brussels Agreement, which was hailed as a major step towards normalising relations, enabling the start of EU accession talks with Serbia.
+On 22 April 2013, the governments of Kosovo and Serbia completed the Brussels Agreement, which was hailed as a major step towards normalising relations, enabling the start of EU entry talks with Serbia.

-In December 2013, the Council of the European Union approved the opening of negotiations on Serbia's accession.
+In December 2013 the Council of the European Union approved opening negotiations on Serbia's accession in January 2014, and the European Council endorsed the start of negotiations several days later.
 The first Intergovernmental Conference was held on 21 January 2014, at the European Council in Brussels.